10 facts about sloths, nature's slowest animals

 Our study found that the most common species used for selfies in the Amazon are sloths, pink river dolphins, anacondas, and caiman – with sloths being used the most.

 When you are travelling, take pictures of sloths and other wild animals when they are in their natural habitat.
-Say no to anyone who offers you to hold a sloth for a picture.
+Say no to anyone who offers you to hold a sloth for a picture, and sign the Wildlife Selfie Code for more tips to help keep wildlife where they belong, in the wild..
 Sloths do not want a hug – they just want to survive.